 (ROSENBERG, Texas) – Texas State Technical College instructor Charles Sparks would like to help you reframe what you picture when you think of robotics — specifically in the context of TSTC’s Robotics Technology program.

 TSTC offers an Associate of Applied Science degree in Robotics Technology in a hybrid format, combining virtual learning with hands-on lab time.
-At TSTC’s Fort Bend County campus, Sparks has organized each of the five semesters he spends with his students with care.
+At TSTC’s Fort Bend County campus, Sparks has organized each of the five semesters he spends with his students with upmost care to ensure that everyone receives the guidance necessary to obtain a high level of understanding of the course material.

-“The customer can say, ‘I want an automated work cell that accomplishes this,’ and they (the program’s graduates) can do it from scratch,” Sparks said.
-“They’re very skilled technicians at that point.”
+“The customer can say, ‘I want an automated work cell that accomplishes a specific task,’ and they (the program’s graduates) can design, build, program and implement a fully functioning automated work cell,” Sparks said.
+“They’re highly skilled engineering technicians at that point.”

 Robotics technicians can make an average annual salary of $52,010 in Texas, according to the U.S. Bureau of Labor Statistics.
 Onetonline.org forecasts a 13% growth in such positions over the next seven years.